 Good practice: The content of the population register varies from country to country.
-However, it commonly contains the names of a person and her/his parents, date and place of birth, residential address,
+However, it commonly contains the names of a person and her/his parents, date and place of birth, residential address, and UIC.249 A population register also often contains information concerning an individual's legal status

-193 See United Nations, Principles and Recommendations for a Vital Statistics System, Revision 3, New York, 2014, paragraph 469.
+245 See United Nations, Principles and Recommendations for a Vital Statistics System, Revision 3, New York, 2014, paragraph 469.

-194 United Nations, Guidelines for the Legislative Framework for Civil Registration, Vital Statistics and Identity Management Systems, New York, 2019, Para.
+246 United Nations, Guidelines for the Legislative Framework for Civil Registration, Vital Statistics and Identity Management Systems, New York, 2019, Para.
 104.

-195 Gelb and Diofasi, Preliminary Discussion Paper on the Future of Identification and Development, Center for Global Development, 2015, page 29.
+247 Gelb and Diofasi, Preliminary Discussion Paper on the Future of Identification and Development, Center for Global Development, 2015, page 29.